okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### commands

 Lets you return commands to Okta to affect the process flow being executed and to modify values within Okta objects.
-The available commands differ by inline hook type and are defined in the specific documentation for each inline hook type.
+The available commands differ by Inline Hook type and are defined in the specific documentation for each Inline Hook type.

 The `commands` object is an array, allowing you to return more than one command in your response.
 Each element within the array needs to consist of a pair of `type` and `value` elements.
 Each `type` element needs to be the name of a supported command you wish to invoke.
 The corresponding `value` element is the operand you wish to specify for the command.